 Step 2.
-Calculate the Individualized Growth Target for Adequate Growth
+Calculate the Individualized Growth Target for AG

-In the vast majority of circumstances, the department, as approved by the state board operationally defines adequate growth as achieving a fifth grade proficiency projection that meets or exceeds their fourth grade proficiency projection plus their growth target.
+In the vast majority of circumstances, the department, as approved by the state board, operationally defines AG as achieving a fifth grade proficiency projection that meets or exceeds their fourth grade proficiency projection plus their growth target (State Board of Education Promotion and Retention Policy, 3.300).

 The logic of the growth target is to reduce the gap between existing performance and a determination of success over the life of the TCAP testing program.
 In this application, current performance is the student's probability of being proficient on the fourth grade ELA assessment based on third grade performance.
 Success is the student achieving the probability associated with a student scoring right at the proficient cut score, a 50 percent probability of being proficient.
-The adequate growth (AG) target is determined by spreading the gap between a 50 percent probability estimate and the students' fourth grade ELA probability estimate over the eight years remaining in the TCAP program.
+The AG target is determined by spreading the gap between a 50 percent probability estimate and the students' fourth grade ELA probability estimate over the eight years remaining in the TCAP program.
 When calculating the AG target, proficiency projections are rounded to one decimal place, and the AG target is rounded to one decimal place.

-$$AG \ Target \ formula = \frac{(50.0\% \ Probability - 4th \ Grade \ ELA \ Probability)}{8 \ years}$$
+$$AG\ Target\ formula = \frac{(50.0\%\ Probability - 4th\ Grade\ ELA\ Probability)}{8\ years}$$